crashfort/SourceDemoRender/ReadMe.md

 # Source Demo Render
 The program can be downloaded [here](https://github.com/crashfort/SourceDemoRender/releases).
-Visit [here](https://twitch.streamlabs.com/crashfort/) if you wish to support the development.
+Visit [here](https://streamlabs.com/crashfort) if you wish to support the development.

-SDR offers the highest possible performance for recording movies by utilizing the GPU and all available threads.
+SDR offers the highest possible performance for recording movies by utilizing the GPU and all available threads along with removing speed restrictions within the engine.
 As opposed to other Source recording methods, SDR integrates itself into the engine and runs from the inside.
-Frames are kept on the GPU for processing which allows maximum performance.
+Frames are kept on the GPU for fast processing.
 Many frames can be sampled together to form a good motion blur effect.

 ## Is my game supported?
 Since games might need special setup, they have to be added manually.
 You can request your game [here](https://github.com/crashfort/SourceDemoRender/issues) or in [Discord](https://discord.gg/5t8D68c) for it to be added.